foundata/guidelines/licensing-how-to-apply.md

    Copyright: foundata GmbH <https://foundata.com>
    License: GPL-3.0-or-later
    ```
    Replace `GPL-3.0-or-later` with your [SPDX license identifier](https://spdx.org/licenses/) and all other information as needed.
 The `Files:` field expects a whitespace-separated list and can appear multiple times, see [the official documentation](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/#files-field) for more information on the syntax, e.g. on how to defined excludes.
-The `*` wildcard makes sure all existing files are properly licensed by default even without inline license comments or `.license` files.
+The `*` wildcard makes sure all existing files are properly licensed by default even without inline license comment headers or `.license` files.

 ### Multiple licenses<a id="machine-readable-file-multiple-licenses"></a>